Hariprasath-AI/Problem-Solving---3/README.md

 ![image](https://github.com/Hariprasath-AI/Problem-Solving---3/assets/74598275/1f8ec94b-8fff-4eba-bc4d-78fa851a8ce0)
 I just pasted the input value of stop 2 times which is ~ square of previous stop value.
 Just look at the time difference ---> 0 microsecond.
 May be it took few nanoseconds :laughing:.
 Here, the mathematical approach is insane. :sunglasses:

+### 2) Moving to the next phase of the approach (Dynamic start and dynamic stop):

+The approach above is for static start and dynamic stop value.
+Just think about it, what we have to do in the case of dynamic start and dynamic stop.
+The constraint are same the start and stop should be greater than zero and stop should be greater than start value.